 - No locking feature

 If mountaineering or alpine climbing is your game, the Fenix HM50R V2.0 could be your ideal headlamp.
-Designed with rugged adventures in mind, it features a large, easily accessible side button that remains operable even while wearing gloves—a crucial consideration for chilly alpine environments.
+Designed with rugged adventures in mind, it features a large, easily accessible side button that remains operable even while wearing gloves – a crucial consideration for chilly alpine environments.
 This thoughtful design detail ensures that you can adjust settings without fumbling, which is particularly valuable when dealing with icy or extreme conditions.

 The Fenix HM50R V2.0 comes equipped with a rechargeable battery, making it a convenient choice for everyday use and regular excursions.
-However, its versatility doesn’t stop there; it also accepts CR123A batteries, which are known for their performance in extremely low temperatures.
-This dual battery capability means that the HM50R can maintain reliable operation even in the harshest conditions, where other headlamps might falter.
+However, its versatility doesn’t stop there – it also accepts CR123A batteries, which are known for their performance in extremely low temperatures.
+This dual-battery capability means that the HM50R can maintain reliable operation even in the harshest conditions, where other headlamps might falter.

 While the Fenix HM50R V2.0 offers high-end features and a robust build that can withstand severe weather, it may be overkill for most casual users.
 Its advanced design and durability are for those who face the most demanding conditions and require a headlamp that can handle extreme environments.
-For typical outdoor enthusiasts or everyday users, the HM50R’s specialized features might be more than necessary.

 Nevertheless, the headlamp’s quality construction and performance in extreme weather conditions make it an excellent choice for serious mountaineers and alpine climbers.
-Its ability to operate effectively in freezing temperatures and its reliable, easy-to-use interface provide a dependable light source in challenging environments.
+Its ability to operate effectively in freezing temperatures and reliable, easy-to-use interface provide a dependable light source in challenging environments.
 The Fenix HM50R V2.0 is built to endure the rigors of hardcore adventures, offering peace of mind to those who venture into the wildest and most unforgiving terrains.

-Petzl Tikkid
+Petzl TIKKID

 Best Headlamp for Kids

-Price: $25
+Price: $27

-Measured Weight: 6.6 oz.
+Weight: 1.8 oz.

-Max Lumens/Beam Distance: 20 lm./23 ft.
-(7 m.)
+Max Lumens/Beam Distance: 20 lm / 23 ft (7 m)

-Burn Time Low/High: 110 hrs./61 hrs.
+Burn Time Low/High: 110 hrs / 61 hrs

 Pros

-- Kid-friendly design & features
+- Kid-friendly design and features

 - Long burn time